KATRIN-Experiment/Kassiopeia/docs/_sources/output.rst.txt

             }
         }

-Individual output fields are accessed via an instance of :kassiopeia:`KSReadObjectROOT`, as shown in the example.
+Individual output fields are accessed via an instance of `KSReadObjectROOT`, as shown in the example.
 The benefit of using this method is that it uses *Kassiopeia's* internal classes that are fully compatible with the writer class that produced the output file.
 On the other hand, it requires writing a custom C++ application that needs to be compiled against *Kasper*.